panesofglass/history-of-owin/slides.md

 ---

+## Solution : No Dependency Required

+---

 ## Solution : Use Delegates and FCL Types

-* Functional
-* No external dependency required

 ---